Meditations on First Philosophy: IV. Concerning the True and the False

 The conclusions of the previous Meditations that "I" and "God" both exist lead to another problem: If God is perfectly good and the source of all that is, how is there room for error or falsehood?
 Descartes attempts to answer this question in Meditation IV: On Truth and Falsity:

 If I've got everything in me from God and He hasn't given me the ability to make errors, it doesn't seem possible for me ever to be in error.

-The framework of his arguments center on the great chain of being, in which God's perfect goodness is relative to His perfect being.
+The framework of his arguments centers on the great chain of being, in which God's perfect goodness is relative to His perfect being.
 On the extreme opposite end of the scale is complete nothingness, which is also the most evil state possible.
 Thus, humans are an intermediary between these two extremes, being less "real" or "good" than God, but more "real" and "good" than nothingness.
 Thus, error (as a part of evil) is not a positive reality, it is only the absence of what is correct.
 In this way, its existence is allowed within the context of a perfectly inerrant God.

 I find that I am "intermediate" between God and nothingness, between the supreme entity and nonentity.
 Insofar as I am the creation of the supreme entity, there's nothing in me to account for my being deceived or led into error, but, inasmuch as I somehow participate in nothing or nonentity — that is, insofar as I am distinct from the supreme entity itself and lack many things — it's not surprising that I go wrong.
 I thus understand that, in itself, error is a lack, rather than a real thing dependent on God.
 Hence, I understand that I can err without God's having given me a special ability to do so.
 Rather, I fall into error because my God-given ability to judge the truth is not infinite.

 Descartes also concedes two points that might allow for the possibility of his ability to make errors.
 First, he notes that it is very possible that his limited knowledge prevents him from understanding why God chose to create him so he could make mistakes.
 If he could see the things that God could see, with a complete and infinite scope, perhaps he would judge his ability to err as the best option.
 He uses this point to attack the Aristotelian structure of causes.
 The final cause described by Aristotle are the "what for" of an object, but Descartes claims that because he is unable to comprehend completely the mind of God, it is impossible to understand completely the "why" through science—only the "how."